dan-schel/train-disruptions/docs/database/creating-a-new-database-model.md

 The model class, on the other hand, is very much a database-related class, and should always be placed in `server/database/models` so we have easy visibility into which models exist in our database.

 It's responsible for defining how the data class is converted into a format which can be stored in the database.
-Since MongoDB essentially stores JSON, put simply, it serializes (converts to JSON) and deserializes (parses from JSON) the data.
+MongoDB essentially stores JSON, so put simply, it serializes (converts to JSON) and deserializes (parses from JSON) the data.

-It looks something like this:
+The full class looks something like this:

 ```ts
 class CrayonModel extends DatabaseModel<